 How to Boost Your Immune System with Food

-Do you know a healthy diet can protect you during flu season?
+Do you know a healthy diet can bolster your immune system?
 Foods with immune-boosting properties can help prevent illness and the spread of infectious disease.

-During colder months, people tend to embrace comfort foods and skip nutrient-rich items.
-This makes them vulnerable to certain deficiencies that weaken the body’s natural defenses.
+Skipping nutrient-rich foods can leave you vulnerable to deficiencies that weaken the body’s natural defenses.
 Therefore, it’s important to take every precaution to safeguard one’s health.
 “We have to own this process and be a little bit conscious about what we’re putting into our body,” says Grace Derocha, registered dietitian, certified diabetes educator and health coach at Blue Cross Blue Shield of Michigan.

 Foods with vitamins A and C can easily strengthen one’s immune system.
 Vitamin A supports the lining of the digestive tract and the lungs, while vitamin C contains antioxidants, which increase white blood cell production.
 Both play an integral role in maintaining a healthy physical condition.